ERCP for pancreatic disease in children

 Initial evaluation — Prior to considering ERCP, specific non-anatomical causes of pancreatitis should be explored.
 These include infections, systemic diseases (including inflammatory conditions and cystic fibrosis), drug-induced pancreatitis, and blunt trauma to the pancreas.
 In recurrent or chronic pancreatitis, hereditary causes should be explored through genetic screens for cationic trypsinogen (PRSS1), SPINK 1, cystic fibrosis transmembrane conductance regulator (CFTR) and chymotrypsinogen C (CTRC) mutations .
-(See "Clinical manifestations and diagnosis of chronic pancreatitis in children" and "Hereditary pancreatitis", section on 'Genetic testing' and "Causes and contributing risk factors for chronic pancreatitis in children and adolescents", section on 'Genetic'.)
+(See "Clinical manifestations and diagnosis of chronic and acute recurrent pancreatitis in children" and "Hereditary pancreatitis", section on 'Genetic testing' and "Causes and contributing risk factors for chronic pancreatitis in children and adolescents", section on 'Genetic'.)

 - Fox VL, Werlin SL, Heyman MB.
 Endoscopic retrograde cholangiopancreatography in children.
 Subcommittee on Endoscopy and Procedures of the Patient Care Committee of the North American Society for Pediatric Gastroenterology and Nutrition.
 J Pediatr Gastroenterol Nutr 2000; 30:335.